 with movie roles in The Rose and For the Boys earning her Oscar nominations.
 Her song "Wind Beneath My Wings" from the movie Beaches became a huge hit in 1988.

-Her album The Divine Miss M (1974) won Midler a Grammy Award as Best New Artist, and the same year she received a Tony Award for her record-breaking Broadway show.
-Her dramatic performance in the film The Rose (1979) earned her an Oscar nomination, and she has since enjoyed considerable commercial success in a string of films including Outrageous Fortune (1987), Big Business (1988), Scenes from a Mall (1991), The First Wives Club (1996), and Get Bruce (1999).
+Midler's dramatic performance in the film The Rose (1979), in which she played a self-destructive rock star, earned her an Academy Award nomination, while the film itself won two Golden Globes and a Grammy for the title song.
+She has since enjoyed considerable commercial success in a string of films including Outrageous Fortune (1987), Big Business (1988), Scenes from a Mall (1991), The First Wives Club (1996) and Get Bruce (1999).

-More recently, Midler starred in a remake of the 1975 comedic thriller The Stepford Wives (2004) with Nicole Kidman and Glenn Close.
-She also appeared in the film Then She Found Me with Helen Hunt and Colin Firth.
+Later, Midler starred in her own television series, Bette, in 2000 that lasted for one season.
+She then starred in a remake of the 1975 comedic thriller The Stepford Wives (2004) with Nicole Kidman and Glenn Close.
+She also appeared in the film Then She Found Me (2007) with Helen Hunt and Colin Firth.

-Midler's latest recording was an album of holiday songs, Cool Yule, released in 2006.
+Midler's recorded an album of holiday songs, Cool Yule, in 2006.
 The album was nominated for a Grammy in 2007.
 The next year, she announced that she reached a deal with the entertainment promotion company AEG Live to become the resident artist at the famed Las Vegas hotel and casino Caesar's Palace.
-Her show, "Bette Midler: The Showgirl Must Go On" started its run in February 2008.

 Check out photos of Bette Midler and her daughter Sophie Von Haselberg at Lifetime Moms.